whyjz/ncu-env-data-science/_sources/outlines/week1.md

 ### More about probability distributions

 - Gaussian: many distributions converge to this thanks to the central limit theory
-  - How does this related to Q2 in the Pre-course Quiz?
+  - How does this relate to Q2 in the Pre-course Quiz?
 - Poisson distribution
 - Student t-distribution: Bounded to the mean
 - Chi-squared ($\chi^2$) distribution: Bounded to the square of the Gaussians

 ## Group discussion & Demos

-2. Discuss how you would reproduce the figure for Q3 in the Pre-course Quiz.
+1. Discuss how you would reproduce the figure for Q3 in the Pre-course Quiz.
-3. Get the data necessary for doing Exercise 4.5 in Hsieh's book.
+2. Get the data necessary for doing Exercise 4.5 in Hsieh's book.